Tophness/ChatGPT-PC-Controller/readme.md

 # ChatGPT PC Controller

-This application lets ChatGPT Control your PC using Python and AutoIt.
+This application lets ChatGPT directly control your PC using Python and AutoIt.

 It can control the mouse and keyboard, read and click windows control elements, run any command, move, minimize and close windows, and more.

 It utilizes the main OpenAI website's ChatGPT API underneath, instead of requiring API keys.

 ## Screenshots